AdobeDocs/audience-manager.fr-FR/help/using/features/profile-merge-rules/merge-rules-start.md

 ## For Experience Cloud ID Service Customers {#id-service-customers}

 The [!UICONTROL Experience Cloud ID Service] and the latest version of [DIL](../../dil/dil-overview.md) are recommended when working with [!UICONTROL Profile Merge Rules].
-However, you don&#39;t have to use the [!UICONTROL Experience Cloud ID Service] to work with this feature.
-If you&#39;re just using [!UICONTROL DIL], see the [legacy DIL section](../../features/profile-merge-rules/merge-rules-start.md#legacy-dil) below.
+However, you don't have to use the [!UICONTROL Experience Cloud ID Service] to work with this feature.
+If you're just using [!UICONTROL DIL], see the [legacy DIL section](../../features/profile-merge-rules/merge-rules-start.md#legacy-dil) below.

-### Configuration de la fonction Définir l&#39;ID du client
+### Configuration de la fonction Définir l'ID du client

 When working with the [!UICONTROL Experience Cloud ID Service], the `setCustomerIDs` function passes declared IDs to [!DNL Audience Manager].
 To use a profile merge rule, you must modify `setCustomerIDs` to use the integration code specified when you created a cross-device data source.
-For example, say you&#39;ve created a cross-device data source with the integration code `my_datasource_ic`.
-Pour transmettre un ID déclaré, vous ajoutez le code d&#39;intégration à la fonction d&#39;identification des visiteurs, comme indiqué dans l&#39;exemple de code modifié ci-dessous.
+For example, say you've created a cross-device data source with the integration code `my_datasource_ic`.
+Pour transmettre un ID déclaré, vous ajoutez le code d'intégration à la fonction d'identification des visiteurs, comme indiqué dans l'exemple de code modifié ci-dessous.

 #### Exemple de code générique